Miguel Rojas (baseball): 2024 season

-2025 season
+2025 season: World Series hero

 Rojas switched his jersey number from 11 to 72, the number he first wore as a rookie with the team, as part of the team's pursuit of Roki Sasaki.
 He played in 114 games for the Dodgers in 2025 (68 at second base, 23 at third base, and 22 at shortstop) and batted .262 with seven home runs and 27 runs batted in.
 After the 2025 National League Division Series (NLDS), Rojas announced he would retire from professional baseball following the 2026 season.

 In the postseason, Rojas had three hits in five at-bats in the Wild Card Series and was hitless in three at-bats in the NLDS.
 After not playing in the first five games of the 2025 World Series, Rojas was inserted into the starting lineup for Games 6 and 7.
 In Game 6 he made a tough catch at second base to help turn the game-ending double play.
-In the winner-take-all Game 7, with the Dodgers down by one and only two outs remaining in the top of the ninth inning, Rojas hit a game-tying home run.
+In the winner-take-all Game 7, with the Dodgers down by one and only two outs remaining in the top of the ninth inning, Rojas hit a game-tying home run off of Jeff Hoffman.
 Then, in the bottom of the ninth inning, with one out and the bases loaded, he made a defensive stop at second base on a bouncing ground ball and threw it to home plate for an out, preventing the Toronto Blue Jays from scoring a series-winning run.
-They later won the deciding game in the 11th inning.
+The Dodgers later won the deciding game in the 11th inning.

+Rojas' game-tying home run had a 34.91% Championship Win Probability Added (CWPA), which made it at the time the most impactful single-game-tying home run in the 9th inning or later in World Series history (this was later broken by Will Smith two innings later in the 11th inning).

+2026: Final season

+On December 5, 2025, the Dodgers re-signed Rojas to a one-year, $5.5 million contract.
+Rojas also announced that 2026 would be his final season as a player and he would remain with the Dodgers in a front office role after the season.
+On April 20, Rojas recorded his 1,000th career MLB hit, a single off José Quintana of the Colorado Rockies.